-- The serum vitamin B12 blood test isn’t reliable.
+- The total-B12 blood test isn’t reliable.
 It measures the total amount of B12 in the blood, not distinguishing between active and inactive forms of B12.
-Inactive analogues of B12 (transcobalamin I and III) may represent as much as 80% of your blood levels.
-If a significant amount of your B12 is inactive, a test may show that you have normal B12 levels.
-Your body can’t easily utilize the inactive forms.
+Inactive analogues of B12 (transcobalamin I and III) may represent as much as 90% of your blood levels.
+If a significant amount of your B12 is inactive, a test may show that you have normal vitamin B12 levels.
+This is why Japan and England updated their charts.
+Depending on the population, 30-50% of B12 deficiency patients (measured by true, low active-B12 levels) will have ‘normal’ total-B12 levels of 150-300.

-Normal Vitamin B12 Levels Chart
+The New Normal Vitamin B12 Levels Chart

 B12 Status | B12 Levels (pg/ml) |